antronerds/r2-training-courses/docs/Finding_structural_variants.md

 ---------

 * To further corroborate this we can go to the Circos plots panel again.
-Go back to the Neuroblastoma datascope overview panel and click the **circos archive** tile again.
+Go back to the Graduate Training Course datascope overview panel and click the **circos archive** tile again.
 * Locate the N724 tumor sample and click on the image.
 * Open the **Gene Expression list** tab